 Your engine is equipped with a Motorcraft oil filter.
 A filter of this quality should be used throughout the life of the engine.
 It is designed to protect your engine by filtering harmful abrasive and sludgy particles without clogging up or blocking the flow of the oil to vital engine parts.
 This filter is especially designed for use in engines built by Ford to give successful operation with the recommended oil filter change intervals.
-Contact your nearest EDI distributor listed in the back section to obtain the correct filter.
+Contact your nearest EDI Distributor/Dealer listed in the back section to obtain the correct filter.
 Before commencing, place a drain pan beneath the filter to catch any spilt oil.

-- 1. Using a suitable strap wrench, unscrew the oil filter canister. - 2.
-Thoroughly clean oil filter housing face. - 3.
-Partly pre-fill the new filter with clean engine oil of the correct type and grade.
-Apply a thin film of clean engine oil to the oil filter sealing ring. - Screw on new oil filter canister until sealing ring abuts the filter head and tighten a further 1/2 turn.
-Do NOT use a strap wrench or similar tool to tighten the filter canister. - 5.
-Run engine and check for any leaks from oil filter. - 6.
-Stop engine, allow oil to settle and top up as necessary.
+1. Using a suitable strap wrench, unscrew the oil filter canister.

+2. Thoroughly clean oil filter housing face.

+3. Partly pre-fill the new filter with clean engine oil of the correct type and grade.
+Apply a thin film of clean engine oil to the oil filter sealing ring.

+4. Screw on new oil filter canister until sealing ring abuts the filter head and tighten a further 1/2 turn.
+Do NOT use a strap wrench or similar tool to tighten the filter canister.
-Gasoline Fuel System - EFI

-In the event that your engine is equipped with an EFI (Electronic Fuel Injection) system follow normal maintenance service.
-Any necessary service repairs should be made by your EDI Distributor.
-Please contact EDI Distributors listed one www.EDI-DIST.com.

-Fuel Filter - EFI

-The fuel filter is located between the fuel tank and the fuel pump.
+5. Run engine and check for any leaks from oil filter.

+6. Stop engine, allow oil to settle and top up as necessary.

-Ignition System - DIS
+Ignition System